vinifm/42_cpp/studies/README.md

 The Orthodox Canonical Form consists of:
 - Default constructor.
 - Copy constructor: a constructor which creates a new object by initializing it with an object of the same class, which has been created previously.
 If a copy constructor is not defined in a class, the compiler itself defines one.
 If the class has pointer variables and has some dynamic memory allocations, then it is a must to have a copy constructor.
 Its parameter is a reference to an object of the same class declared as const to ensure it will not modify the object being copied.
 [Source: tutorialspoint](https://www.tutorialspoint.com/cplusplus/cpp_copy_constructor.htm)
-- Assignment operator: assigns the values of an object to a pre-existing one, overloading its values. ([Copy Constructor vs Assignment Operator in C++](https://www.geeksforgeeks.org/copy-constructor-vs-assignment-operator-in-c/))
+- Copy assignment operator: assigns the values of an object to a pre-existing one, overloading its values. ([Copy Constructor vs Assignment Operator in C++](https://www.geeksforgeeks.org/copy-constructor-vs-assignment-operator-in-c/))
 - Destructor.